Travelling to Asia? With half the world to explore, there's a lifetime of adventure just waiting for you.

 The right gear

 When participating in a sport or activity, always wear safety gear.
-For example, you must wear a helmet when cycling or riding a scooter.
+For example, you must wear a helmet when cycling or riding a horse.
 Before embarking on that mountain-climbing adventure, ask yourself if you have the right equipment required for such an undertaking.

 Your activity operator should be certified/accredited